knmnyn/cs3244-2210/_pages/projects.md

 * Scope/Size (in proportion to size of group)
 * Significance (are the questions you are asking interesting)

-ike supervised machine learning, sometimes it’s easier to learn from data than from rubrics.
+As with supervised machine learning, sometimes it’s easier to learn from data than from rubrics.
 You can get a look at past projects by looking the previous iterations of
 CS3244 from either